Boat tours from Vinalhaven

 Come to Vinalhaven and go for a boat ride to see some of the adjacent islands and the wildlife there, these are some rare habitats and Vinalhaven has good access to them.
-I take folk out on a comfortable 36' Jarvis Newman fiberglass lobster boat "Skua", powered by a 4 cylinder 115 horsepower John Deere, comfortable and efficient.
+I take folk out on a comfortable 36' Jarvis Newman fiberglass lobster boat "Skua",

 I can carry six passengers and one crew.